DanielJDufour/firstdraftgis-chrome-extension/Terms.md

 ### Release of Responsibility
-By using this product you release First Draft GIS, LLC and any of its employees or owners from liability that might arrise from your use of this product.
+By using this product you release First Draft GIS, LLC and any of its employees or owners from liability that might arise from your use of this product.
 It is your responsibility to determine the terms of use for each website that you visit.

 ### Open Source Code